jmreicha/autosnap/README.md

 ###Configurtion

-You will need to create a default config in the root of this directory called `.config` with your AWS account info.
+You will need to create a default config in the root of this directory called `.config` that contains the following AWS account info.

-similar to the following:

 ```
 region = us-west-1